- Advanced Summer Registration

 STUDY ABROAD – ALL OTHER PROGRAMS

 Students planning to attend a non-Monmouth University study abroad program are required to obtain permission from the Monmouth University prior to enrolling in the program.
-Students must complete the online Etrieve Form (e-FORM) “Permission to Study Abroad (non-MU Program),” which is accessible from Etrieve Central (e-FORMS) in the student portal.
+Students must first apply on the student portal and then complete the online Etrieve Form (e-FORM) “Permission to Study Abroad (non-MU Program),” which is accessible from Etrieve Central (e-FORMS) in the student portal.
 Students should review and familiarize themselves with the University policy and guidelines provided on the form and in the online University Catalog.

 The student must meet the study abroad requirements as stated above in the “STUDY ABROAD – OFFICIAL MONMOUTH PROGRAMS” section and must also receive permission in advance from the registrar, department chair, and school dean.
 Permission may be granted for free elective courses outside the major, not for core or major courses.
 Courses from two-year colleges will not be substituted for Monmouth University upper-level (300-400) courses.
 In addition, students within 32 credits of graduation are not eligible for this permission.